 Step 4: Drive traffic to your website

-Although the first line of business on any social network is being social, being helpful to your followers, it doesn’t sometimes hurt to share some of your content as well to help drive traffic back to your website.
+Although the first line of business on any social network is being social and being helpful to your followers, it doesn’t sometimes hurt to share some of your content as well to help drive traffic back to your website.

-Twitter is a great tool for this; you can do this by simply typing a good reason why your particular piece of content will bring value to the reader, add your link and don’t forget to add a Call-To-Action (CTA) in your copy that will make your readers want to read the entire piece.
+Twitter is a great tool for this; you can do this by simply typing a good reason why your particular piece of content will bring value to the reader, adding your link, and don’t forget to add a Call-To-Action (CTA) in your copy that will make your readers want to read the entire piece.

-When sharing yours and other links on Twitter it is always best practice to use a URL shortener because of the limited space offered in a Tweet.
-Next, to the added benefit of having more characters available in your Tweet for the surrounding copy, there are also URL shorteners available that give you some nice extra options.
+When sharing your and other links on Twitter it is always best practice to use a URL shortener because of the limited space offered in a Tweet.
+Next, to the added benefit of having more characters in your Tweet for the surrounding copy, URL shorteners are available that give you some nice extra options.

-One of our favourites is Pixelme; Pixelme gives you the option to automatically have everyone who clicks a link you share to be added to a retargeting pool on Facebook.
-They shorten any link, and they’ll include a Facebook Pixel, which in turns helps you grow your custom audience on Facebook every time someone clicks.
+One of our favorites is Pixelme; Pixelme gives you the option to automatically have everyone who clicks a link you share to be added to a retargeting pool on Facebook.
+They shorten any link, and they’ll include a Facebook Pixel, which in turn helps you grow your custom audience on Facebook every time someone clicks.
 Simple, but effective!

 Promotional tools like Quuu, Hiplay, Buffer

-Sharing a link to a content piece you created is a great way to start getting more traffic to your website.
-However, you might not be getting everything you can from each piece of content you’re creating and sharing via Twitter.
+Sharing a link to a content piece you created is a great way to get more traffic to your website.
+However, you might not get everything you can from each piece of content you create and share via Twitter.

 Twitter is a fast-paced medium, and with so much awesome content shared on Twitter every day, it is impossible to see it all.
 And the same is true of your content.
 There is a high probability that although your audience is enjoying reading your articles or seeing your tweets, they are likely missing out on most of them because they are just not online all the time.

-If you’re serious about content marketing, then you also need to be serious about driving as much traffic as possible to these pieces of content.
-For us here at Inbound Rocket we do this in three different ways:
+If you’re serious about content marketing, you also need to drive as much traffic as possible to these pieces of content.
+Here at User Growth, we do this in three different ways:

-There is so much content shared on social media every day that it’s impossible to see it all!
+So much content is shared on social media every day that it’s impossible to see it all!
 The same is true of your content.
 Chances are, as much as your audience might enjoy reading your articles or seeing your latest tweet, they are likely missing out on most of them.
-That is why it could be vital to re-share your content multiple times, to ensure the people who missed it the first time, might see it the second or third time around.
+That is why it could be vital to re-share your content multiple times to ensure the people who missed it the first time might see it the second or third time around.

-Quuu promote is the business backend for Quuu, and Quuu gives their members content suggestions based on the categories that they want to share content about with their audience (a great tool in itself to find highly curated content for your audience to share).
+Quuu promote is the business backend for Quuu, and Quuu gives their members content suggestions based on the categories they want to share with their audience (a great tool in itself to find highly curated content for your audience to share).

 By submitting your content using Quuu promote, they validate the quality internally, and if it is found like a great piece of content, it will be added to the content suggestions of Quuu.
 One submission gets your content easily get a couple of hundred or more additional shares; it is well worth the investment.
 (Starting at $40 per month).

-This way, you can automatically re-post your best content to the Buffer queue and make sure that even in months from the first release of your piece of content you’re still giving it the love it deserves.
+This way, you can automatically re-post your best content to the Buffer queue and make sure that even months from the first release of your piece of content, you’re still giving it the love it deserves.

-There used to be a time with Buffer that you could share on message multiple times using the Power Scheduler.
+There used to be a time with Buffer when you could share messages multiple times using the Power Scheduler.
 Since the 3rd of April 2019, they decided to remove that option though.

-Share it 8 hours later, a day later and seven days after you’ve posted it for the first time online.
-This is a great way to make sure your content gets seen by all your followers, instead of just the once being online the moment you shared it first.
+Share it 8 hours later, a day later, and seven days after you’ve posted it for the first time online.
+This is a great way to make sure your content gets seen by all your followers instead of just the ones being online the moment you shared it first.

-Never share the same message twice though.
+Never share the same message twice, though.
 You don’t want your posts to become monotonous for your followers.
-The best strategy for doing this is to add some variety by asking questions or including quotes from the article itself.
+The best strategy for doing this is to add variety by asking questions or including quotes from the article.